 At St Nicholas Priory Church of England Voluntary Aided Primary School our Christian ethos enables us to support our children to be well motivated, self disciplined individuals who have a strong sense of right and wrong as well as a true concern for others.
 As an inclusive school we welcome children of any faith believing their attendance will enhance the already varied cultural diversity within our Christian community.

-In September 2017, we will have approximately 468 pupils on roll with a teaching staff of 21 including the Head Teacher.
+In September 2017, we will have up to 468 pupils on roll with a teaching staff of 21 including the Head Teacher.
+SCHOOL FACILITIES The school has well-equipped classroom for specialist teaching such as computing.

-SCHOOL FACILITIES

-The school has well-equipped classrooms and specialist teaching areas for food technology, and computing.
 There is also an excellent library.

-High quality school meals are cooked on the premises and children in Y3, Y4, Y5 & Y6 eat in our Dining Room, pupils in Reception & Y1 eat in the hall.
-Meals are free for all pupils in KS1 (Reception, Y1 & Y2).
-Governors have agreed to subsidise meals for KS2 pupils (Y3, Y4, Y5 & Y6) at a cost of £1.
-This includes a main course, a dessert and a drink.
+High quality school meals are cooked on the premises and children eat in a very well designed dining hall.
+Meals are currently free for all pupils in KS1 (Reception, Y1 & Y2).
+In 2016/2017, governors agreed to subsidise meals for KS2 pupils (Y3, Y4, Y5 & Y6) at a cost of £1 which includes a main course, a dessert and a drink.
+This is currently under review for 2017/2018.
 The large hall is equipped for gymnastics, dance and small ball games.
 It is also used for assemblies and large meetings.
 There are three playgrounds which are marked out for games and activities.